mgunadeep/shell-scripting/README.md

 # shell-scripting
-This repo is made to, make novices more aware and familiar to the automation using shell-scripting.
+This repo is made to make novices more familiar to automation using, the shell-scripting.